The dessert recipe is quick and easy to make and will serve a large crowd. Set aside that cookbook, and give these gooey treats a try.

-The bottom is made out of a cake mix and butter–you can’t go wrong.
+The bottom is made out of a box of yellow cake mix, one egg, and melted butter–you can’t go wrong.

 The inside is gooey and rich, and the top has a bit of a crunch.
 And, if you’re like me and you love the corners on brownies, you will love these chewy corners.

 The best part is that they are as easy as cake to make–literally.
 So, if you’re a Chatty Cathy and you miss a chance at a chess square, you can make some at home (and keep it all to yourself).

 Oh, and if you do decide to make this happy little chess squares recipe (or chess bars recipe as some call it) for the potluck, be sure to print out and bring the recipe with you.

 Everyone will want a copy.
 I’ve had strangers approach me at potlucks, just to get the recipe because it’s that good.

 Full printable recipe with measurements and instructions listed below in the recipe card.

 How To Make The Dessert Recipe